 I used to think raccoons were cute.
 That was before I started working nights.
 Now I honestly believe that raccoons are genuinely sadistic creatures that take pleasure in trying to kill dogs and cats.

 Although raccoons sometimes kill cats for sport, cats generally have the good sense to steer clear of the masked animal bandits.
-Dogs, on the other hand, often relish a fight with a raccoon.
-It's a fight they almost always lose.
+Dogs and raccoons, on the other hand, often relish in a fight.
+It’s a fight they almost always lose.

 Here is a raccoon’s modus operandi when it attacks a dog: The raccoon attempts to scratch out the dog’s eyes.
 The raccoon rolls the dog onto its back and attempts to eviscerate it.
 Raccoons bite and scratch with amazing speed and ferocity.
 Their bites often penetrate the chest wall, leading to collapsed lungs.
 They may penetrate the abdomen, leading to septic peritonitis.
 They also have a knack for lacerating the urethra, causing urine to accumulate underneath the skin, resulting in terrible scalding and possible secondary kidney failure.

 But this particular raccoon had engaged in a tactic that seems to be particular to those who live in Foster City, California.
 If you ever fly into San Francisco International Airport, look out the window on the left side of the plane during your final descent.
 You will see a developed area with houses and canals that connect with San Francisco Bay.
 That area is Foster City.
 Most houses in the city abut the canals.
 The people who live there love it.

 Although I don’t like raccoons, I respect their intelligence.
 The raccoons in Foster City make use of those canals.
 They are fond of knocking dogs into the canals in order to try to drown them.